Geant4-IcyMoons/dnaphysics_ice_release/README.md

 - `plot_stopping_power_xs.py`
   stopping-power and W-value style plots from tabulated cross sections

-These plotting scripts may resolve reference files either from the repository-local `cross_sections/` directory or from `G4LEDATA/dna`, depending on the script and invocation mode.
+These plotting scripts may obtain reference files from either the repository-local `cross_sections/` directory or `G4LEDATA/dna`, depending on the script and invocation mode.

 ### Cross-Section Generation And Inspection